klreinl/klreinl/page2.md

 ## Current Work

+### Cold-water Blooms

+This project is a review paper developed from a the [GLEON](https://gleon.org/) Cyanoabcteria Working Group.
+Phytoplankton blooms are on the rise globally and present significant challenges to managers and threaten ecological and public health.
+These blooms are typically associated with high temperatures (>20°C) and high nutrient concentrations.
+However, blooms are commonly observed outside of these conditions.
+We present documentation of blooms in cold-water conditions (<15°C), with an emphasis on green algae and cyanobacteria.
+There are three primary modes of cold-water bloom development: 1) those that were developed in preceding warmer conditions (e.g. >15°C), but observed during cold water temperatures (<15°C), 2) deep chlorophyll layers brought to the surface by mixing or upwelling events, and 3) blooms that truly developed in colder temperatures, possibly fueled by nutrients previously contained within the hypolimnia, or under ice.
+We also explore the antecedent conditions (e.g., biochemical and physical), ecological implications of cold-water blooms including carryover impacts to the summer/growing season, and how a changing climate may affect their occurrence.
+This work highlights an important aspect of cold-water bloom ecology that has been largely overlooked and demonstrates a need for new research on blooms that occur outside of conditions typically associated with phytoplankton blooms.

 ### Stream Nutrient Modeling in Lake Superior Watersheds

 This work is focused on using discrete water quality measruements, flowrate data, and nearshore Lake Superior observations to develop models to predict nutrient outputs from the watershed.
 This work also aims to identify connections between watershed inputs and nearshore water quality, with an emphasis on cyanobacterial blooms.